 National Commission on the BP Deepwater Horizon Oil Spill and Offshore DrillingThis link will direct you to a non-government website that may have different privacy policies from those of the Bureau of Ocean Energy Management.

 as a bipartisan group tasked with delivering recommendations on how oil spills can be prevented and how impacts of future spills can be mitigated.
 A

 from the commission was released in January 2011.

-In selecting Michael R. Bromwich to lead the Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE) in June 2010, President Barack Obama and Department of the Interior (DOI) Secretary Ken Salazar issued a mandate: to reform the government’s regulation of offshore energy development and the agency responsible for it.
-Under the leadership of Secretary Salazar and Director Bromwich, the Department of the Interior (DOI) and BOEMRE made the fundamental changes necessary to restore the American people’s confidence in the safety and environmental protection of oil and gas drilling and production on the U.S. Outer Continental Shelf, ensuring that responsible oil and gas development continues.
+As the commission began their work, Michael R. Bromwich was selected to lead the Bureau in June 2010 by President Obama and Department of the Interior (DOI) Secretary Ken Salazar.
+They issued a mandate: to reform the government’s regulation of offshore energy development and the agency responsible for it.
+Under the leadership of Secretary Salazar and Director Bromwich, the Department of the Interior (DOI) and the Bureau made fundamental changes necessary to restore the American people’s confidence in the safety and environmental protection of oil and gas drilling and production on the U.S. Outer Continental Shelf, ensuring that responsible oil and gas development continues.

 - Secretary Salazar and Director Bromwich launched a full review of the use of National Environmental Policy Act (NEPA), categorical exclusions, during which they are not being used to approve proposed deepwater drilling projects.

 - BOEM has placed a renewed emphasis on public input and scientific analysis which are critical to safe exploration and development of offshore resources.
 Public comment is solicited in our environmental review programs for both oil and gas and renewable energy proposals.
 Plans submitted by industry are subject to rigorous scientific review to ensure that environmental safeguards are the foundation of all offshore energy development.